 The spouse/domestic partner coverage amount cannot be more than 100% of your coverage amount.
 During the 240-day (from date of hire) new employee open enrollment, the only option available for spouse/domestic partner coverage is $20,000.

 Domestic partner coverage

 A “domestic partner” is an individual with whom you execute a domestic partner affidavit to establish eligibility.
 PEF MBP uses the same criteria currently used by the state of New York to qualify a domestic partner for health insurance benefits.
 You will have to show that you and your partner have been residing together for at least six months and you will need to provide documentation of financial interdependence such as a joint bank account, credit card, joint ownership of residence, or mutually granted durable power of attorney.
 This must be filed with and approved by PEF MBP prior to coverage becoming effective.

-If you plan to elect Domestic Partner coverage, an additional form, the Domestic Partner Affidavit, must be completed, signed by a Notary Public, and mailed to PEF MBP to prove partnership.
+If you plan to elect Domestic Partner coverage, an additional form, the Domestic Partner Affidavit, must be completed and signed by a Notary Public and mailed to PEF MBP to prove partnership.
 This form is a supporting document to your insurance enrollment form.
-If you select a Domestic Partner as a beneficiary, you will need to complete this form as well.
 You may download and complete the form now.Domestic Partner Affidavit